Cattai National Park

 Park management activities

 Cattai National Park has management strategies in place to protect and conserve the values of this park.
-Visit the OEH website for detailed park and fire management documents.
+Visit the detailed park and fire management documents.
 Here is just some of the work we’re doing to conserve these values:

 Cattai National Park encourages the retention of adjoining natural bushland to enhance the biodiversity values of the park.
 This will be encouraged through liaison with neighbours and local councils.
 Regeneration of the native vegetation will be delivered in accordance with revegetation initiatives except where clearings or exotic plantings are part of the historic landscape.